 How to Get There and Where to Stay

-Abraham Lake is in the Nordegg Area on the David Thompson Highway (Alberta 11), between Rocky Mountain House and Saskatchewan River Crossing (a scenic stop on the Icefields Parkway between Jasper and Banff National Parks).
+Abraham Lake is in the Nordegg Area on the David Thompson Highway (Alberta 11), 200 kilometers directly west of Red Deer (see my guide to the best things to do in Red Deer).
+It is between Rocky Mountain House and Saskatchewan River Crossing (a scenic stop on the Icefields Parkway between Jasper and Banff National Parks).

 From either Edmonton or Calgary, it is a 3.5-hour drive to Abraham Lake.
 From Edmonton, it’s a pleasant drive mostly through farmland via Drayton Valley, or you can take the number 2 south then head west from Lacombe toward Rocky Mountain House.